HillyDaan/ToDoList/README.md

 - **Task Overview**: A specialized view to display the most important tasks and subtasks in order of priority.
 - **Priority Calculation**: A custom formula calculates task importance based on:
   - Deadline
+  - Severity
-  - Points
+  - SubTasks points
 - **Local Storage**: Tasks and subtasks are saved locally.

 ### Should-Have Features (Planned 🚧)
-- Graphical Representation:
-  - A progress graph for tasks.
-- Archiving Preferences:
-  - Users can set preferences for archive dates.
+- Better error-handling for missing values when adding tasks
-  - Tasks automatically archived after 5 days of completion.
+- Re-ordering of sub-tasks

 ### Could-Have Features (Future Ideas 💡)
 - AI Assistance: